RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Experimental Results

-\subsection{Graph Datasets}
+\subsubsection{Graph Datasets}

-To make precise evaluation of different methods, we construct three types of graph datasets.
-The detailed definitions are in the following:

-\textbf{Predefined-weight Graph:} In this dataset, we design the structure to resemble a spider web, which consists of $N$ concentric circles, each having $M$ equally spaced nodes.
+To evaluate methods precisely, we construct three graph datasets.
+The datasets are defined as follows: \textbf{Predefined-weight Graph:} This dataset resembles a spider web and consists of $N$ concentric circles, each having $M$ equally spaced nodes.
 The radii of circles are from 1 to $N$.
-Given an unweighted spider web graph, built by randomly choosing the number of circles and the number of nodes, we also randomly select a valid ring-wedge partition configuration, specifying both the number of rings and wedges, and randomly performing such partitions.
+We build unweighted spider web graphs with randomly chosen circles and number of nodes, then apply a random valid ring-wedge partition, specifying both the number of rings and wedges.
 We then assign lower weights to edges that cross different partitions and higher weights to edges within the same partition (intra-partition edges).
-An example of synthetic spider web graph is given in Figure Figure \ref{fig:synthetic_graph}.
-More details about the ranges of nodes, circles, weights etc, for generating the graphs are included in Appendix.
+A synthetic example is given in Figure \ref{fig:both_graphs} (a). \ifextendedversion \textit{Details on ranges of nodes, circles, weights etc, for generating the graphs are in Appendix \ref{app:stat}}. \fi

 \textbf{Random-weight Graph:} The graph structure is the same as above, but edge weights are assigned randomly in a given range.
-In the random-weight graphs, models should find best partition without prior knowledge.
-The statistics of our training and test synthetic graphs are shown in Table \ref{tab:stas}.

-\textbf{Real City Traffic Graph:} For real-world data, we utilize sub-graphs randomly extracted from a comprehensive city traffic map (Figure \ref{fig:city_traffic_map}).
+In the random-weight graphs, models should find the best partition without prior knowledge. \ifextendedversion The statistics of our training and test synthetic graphs are shown in Table \ref{tab:stas}. \fi \textbf{Real City Traffic Graph:} For real-world data, we utilize sub-graphs randomly extracted from a comprehensive city traffic map (Figure \ref{fig:both_graphs} (b)).
 The extracted sub-graph is always connected.
-For edge weights, we collect traffic data of the city during a specific time range to assess our method's ability to handle real traffic volumes effectively.
-The statistical information of Real City Traffic Graph can be found in Table \ref{tab:spider_graph_specs}.
+For edge weights, we collect traffic data of the city during a specific time range to assess our method's ability to handle real traffic effectively. \ifextendedversion The statistical information of Real City Traffic Graph can be found in Table \ref{tab:spider_graph_specs}. \fi The real-world traffic dataset used in our experiments was provided by a third-party data partner under a data-use agreement.
+Due to licensing restrictions, the raw data cannot be publicly released.
+We report aggregated statistics and experimental results only and do not disclose proprietary raw records.

-\subsection{Models and Compared Methods}
+\subsubsection{Models and Compared Methods}